dshivnit/cyber-security-course/cyber-security-course/6.0 Cryptography/Cryptography.md

 			- Security, and so on
 			- RAs simply handle the registration for new certificates
 				- So that the Web-systems can get online
-		- Certificate Chaining
+		- Certificate Chaining (Chain of Trust)
-			- Intermediate CA to other Intermediate CAs and so on
+			- Intermediate CA to other Intermediate/Subsidiary CAs and so on
-	- Remember, Self-Signed Certificates should not be used for systems that will be exposed or accessed outside of an Internal Network (public-facing systems should have a Digital Certificate that has been signed and verified by a CA or one of its intermediary CAs/RAs)
+	- Remember, Self-Signed Certificates should not be used for systems that will be exposed or accessed outside of an Internal Network (public-facing systems should have a Digital Certificate that has been signed and verified by a CA or one of its intermediary CAs/RAs) - Chain of Trust

 - Certificate Types
 	- Domain Validation Certificates